djav1985/v-wordpress-plugin-updater/README.md

    ```php
    define('VONTMNT_API_URL', 'https://example.com/api');
    ```
-   The updater will automatically fetch the API key from `/api/key` when no key is stored.
-The key is saved as the `vontmnt_api_key` option.
-When the server indicates a key update is required (via HTTP 401 response), the client will automatically refresh the key using the old key for validation.
+	The updater uses the API key stored in the `vontmnt_api_key` option.
+Ensure this option is set in WordPress via provisioning or wp-config constants before enabling the mu-plugin.
 6. Ensure the web server user owns the `/storage` directory so uploads and logs can be written.
 Application logs are written to `LOG_FILE` (default `/storage/logs/app.log`).

 7. From the `update-api/` directory run `php install.php` to create the SQLite database and required tables, including the blacklist.
 Ensure `storage/updater.sqlite` is writable by the web server.